See all RocketBlocks posts

 For example, consider the successful car rental company, Hertz.

 Hertz is one of the largest global car rental companies.
-They operate in over 150 countries, employ roughly 40K people and earn roughly $10B in revenues annually.
-The core of their business is renting cars, and the key ancillary operations to support that: acquiring and maintaining a global fleet of cars, staffing rental centers and booking reservations and eventually selling rental cars back to dealerships.
+They operate in over 150 countries, employ roughly 40K people, and earn roughly $10B in revenues annually.
+The core of their business is renting cars, and the key ancillary operations to support that: acquiring and maintaining a global fleet of cars, staffing rental centers and booking reservations, and eventually selling rental cars back to dealerships.

 When Hertz was founded in 1918, it's safe to say they weren't using software to run their business.
-While Hertz's core business is still renting cars (e.g., it's not a tech company like Google), there is no doubt that Hertz will employ software to streamline their core business and make it as efficient as possible.
+While Hertz's core business is still renting cars (e.g., it's not a tech company like Google), there's no doubt that Hertz will employ software to streamline their core business and make it as efficient as possible.

 Got a BCG interview?